V-Mokhun/portfolio/src/content/projects/en/project-1.md

 ---
 title: "TechSphere"
 type: "Ecommerce"
-description: "This project constitutes an e-commerce website designed for seamless product browsing, cart management, and transactional experiences.
-Developed with React.js and powered by Sanity.io as a headless CMS, the platform integrates GraphQL for efficient data querying from Sanity and employs Redux Toolkit for robust state management.
-Stripe is seamlessly integrated for secure payment processing.
-In addition to its commercial functionality, the platform incorporates a blog section, enabling users to peruse, and administrators to create, edit, and delete blog posts.
+description: "An e-commerce website designed for product browsing, cart management, and transactional experiences.
+Developed with React.js and powered by Sanity.io as a headless CMS, the platform integrates GraphQL and employs Redux Toolkit.
+Stripe is integrated for secure payment processing.
+In addition to its commercial functionality, the platform incorporates a blog section.
 The website is fully responsive, delivering a user-friendly experience across all screen sizes."
 image: "../../images/projects-1.jpg"
 projectLink: "https://ecommerce-frontend.up.railway.app"
 sourceCodeLink: "https://github.com/V-Mokhun/ecommerce-frontend"